Fagin

 In the first 38 chapters of the original edition of the novel, Fagin is referred to as "the Jew" over 250 times, while being called by his name far less frequently.
-Dickens notoriously stated that he chose to depict Fagin as Jewish by claiming that, in the novel's period, "the class of criminal almost invariably was a Jew".
+Dickens notoriously stated that he chose to depict Fagin as Jewish by claiming "the class of criminal almost invariably was a Jew" in the era the novel was set.
 The novelist later removed many references to Fagin's Jewishness in revised editions of the novel, particularly after being contacted in 1863 by Eliza Davis, the wife of a Jewish banker to whom Dickens had sold his home, though the explicit framing of Fagin as a Jew continued to persist in many unauthorized publications of the novel's original edition.

 Fagin has since become a prominent example in literary and cultural studies of the antisemitic stereotype of the "Jewish villain" and as "one of the most infamous antisemitic caricatures of all time."
-In response to this legacy, creators such as Will Eisner have reinterpreted the character from more sympathetic or critical perspectives, as in Eisner’s 2003 graphic novel Fagin the Jew.
+In response to this legacy, creators such as Will Eisner have reinterpreted the character from more sympathetic or critical perspectives, as in Eisner's 2003 graphic novel Fagin the Jew.